 The symptoms may appear 2-14 days after the exposure.Seek medical advice if there are any signs of the virus or been in contact with someone carrying it.

 How Can I Safeguard My Business In The Midst Of Corona Virus Outbreak?

 Organisations, nowadays, are trying to work with the given conditions by adopting suitable measures.
 Center for Disease Control and Prevention (CDC) also formed policies and guidelines for workplaces and workforces.

 Actively promote sick employees to stay at home.

-- Make sure that your sick leave policies are flexible and consistent with public health guidance and that employees are aware of all those policies.
+- Determine sick leave policies are consistent with public health guidance.
+The employees too are to be made aware of all those policies.

-- Don’t require a healthcare provider’s note for employees who are sick with acute respiratory tract illness to validate their illness or to return to work, as healthcare provider offices and medical facilities may be extremely busy and are unable to provide such documentation in a timely way.
+- The requirement of a healthcare provider’s note for employees who are sick with acute respiratory tract illness to validate their illness.
+As healthcare provider offices and medical facilities may be extremely busy and unable to provide such documentation in a timely way.

 Isolate sick employees.

 - Employees showing symptoms, falling sick in the course of work should be sent home effective immediately.

 - Sick employees or the ones easily affected should remain at home, isolate themselves.
 If not, others can get infected, leading to fatal results.